Detoxing with Chocolate and Peanut Butter

 For more tasty raw chocolate, check out my previous post on Fearless Chocolate.

-Check out my simple Bottom of the Jar Honey Peanut Butter recipe after the break.
+Check out my simple Bottom of the Jar Honey Peanut Butter.
 And if you’re sick too, I hope these eats help you feel better soon!

 Yields 1/3 cup (or enough for two apple peanut butter breakfasts)